 The first building of the expansion was requested by a company that was renting office space and wanted to expand.
-Esso (later renamed to “Exxon”) was granted approval to build a new tower that was completed in 1947.
+Esso (later renamed “Exxon”) was approved to build a new tower that was completed in 1947.
 The building is now known as 75 Rockefeller Plaza.

 14. Rockefeller Center was continuously expanded

 New buildings were continuously constructed up until the 1970s.
 The final buildings were 3 towers called the Exxon Building, the McGraw-Hill Building, and the Celanese Building.